-- 1) User Manual instructions on tool operations. - OBD II Cable used to connect tool to vehicle for communication and to power tool. - USB Cable used to connect to Windows PC for printing data saved on tool and to update the tool's software. - 4) Quick Guide instructions on updating software.
+- OBD II Cable used to connect tool to vehicle for communication and to power tool. - USB Cable used to connect to Windows PC for printing data saved on tool and to update the tool's software. - 3) Quick Guide instructions on registering tool and updating software.